Winners of the 2022 Table Contest

 We would like to make clear that it was a serious challenge to choose the winner, the runners up, and the honorable mentions this year.
 Those who didn’t make this list represent considerable effort and outstanding work.
 Genuinely, the judges spent a great deal of time looking at your tables, including all code and supporting narrative, and Rich pained over the final decision.
 If you are keen to learn by example, we encourage you to check out all the submissions on the Posit forum tag for Table Contest 2022.

-Thank you to everyone who participated (names are in order in which we received submissions).
+Thank you to everyone who participated (names are in the order in which we received submissions).

 Matthew Kumar, Michael Bane, Jack Davison, Karina Bartolomé, Richard J Telford, Brad Lindblad, Stefan Schmutz, Michael Moskowitz, Daniela Vogler, Grzegorz Smoliński, Ryszard Szymański (Appsilon), Richard Bamattre, Lee Olney, Tony Galvan, Paavo Huoviala [Q Agentur für Forschung GmbH], Paul Simmering [Q Agentur für Forschung GmbH], Swen Sieben [Q Agentur für Forschung GmbH], Brendan Lam, Alessio Crisafulli Carpani, George M. Perry, Vlad Fridkin, Bill Schmid, Nicola Rennie, Albert Rapp, Hamid Shafiezadeh, George M. Perry, Russ Allen, Chris Baker, Jake Riley, Ramanathan Perumal, Alvaro Sanchez Villalba, Abigail Drumm, Josh Fangmeier, Jisell Howe, Tanya Shapiro, Carla Chamorro, Alex Bajaña, Jorge Valente Hernández Castelán, and Ellis Hughes.